 V. Capstone (in the fall of the senior year): 494

-Students planning to continue the study of art or art history in graduate school should confer with their advisors to be sure that they have planned a substantial and adequate course of study.
-Art history graduate programs generally require reading proficiency in two foreign languages.
+Students planning to continue the study of studio art, architecture, or art history in graduate school should confer with their advisors to plan an appropriate course of study.

 For both the art history and studio art majors, the point scale for retention of the major applies to courses taken in the department.
 No requirement for the major may be taken satisfactory/unsatisfactory.
 Distinction in the major will be awarded to graduates with a grade point average of 3.5 or above in the major.

 An art minor should be constructed according to the student’s interests and with the advice of an Art Department faculty member.
 The minor requires at least seven courses: one 100-level studio art course, one 100-level art history course, one 200- or 300-level art history course, and four additional graded courses in studio and/or art history at the 200 level or above.
 A maximum of two courses may be taken off campus or outside the department for credit in the minor.